jessewzhong/mathcycle/README.md

 ### Home Page
 <img width="100%" src="./tutorial/home.png">

-At the top, there is a fading list of various definitions of cycles throughout mathematics
+At the top, there is a fading list of various definitions of cycles throughout mathematics.
+Next, there is an interactive sliding component that scrolls through current contests that, upon being clicked on, link to their web pages.

+Next